CustomX: Unified Character, Action, and Scene Customization in Video World Models: Method

 where $(w,h)$ denotes the spatial size of $\mathcal{T}_{\boldsymbol{C}_{F}}$, and the shifts along the temporal and spatial dimensions are $-1$ and $(w,h)$, respectively.
 For $\mathcal{T}_{\boldsymbol{C}_{L}}$, $\mathcal{T}_{\boldsymbol{C}_{R}}$ and $\mathcal{T}_{\boldsymbol{C}_{B}}$, the spatial shift remains the same, while the temporal shifts are set to $-2$, $-3$, and $-4$, respectively.

-\subsubsection{Auto-Regressive Mode}
+\subsection{Auto-Regressive Mode}

-AniX supports multi-round user interaction while maintaining temporal continuity and semantic coherence between adjacent video clips.
-To achieve this, we extend AniX into an auto-regressive mode.
+CustomX supports multi-round user interaction while maintaining temporal continuity and semantic coherence between adjacent video clips.
+To achieve this, we extend CustomX into an auto-regressive mode.
 Specifically, we divide the target video tokens $\mathcal{T}_{\boldsymbol{V}}$ along the temporal dimension into two parts: the first quarter, denoted as $\mathcal{T}_{\boldsymbol{V}_{1}}$, serves as the preceding video tokens, and the remaining three quarters, denoted as $\mathcal{T}_{\boldsymbol{V}_{[2:4]}}$, serve as the \textit{new} target video tokens.

-The model is trained to generate $\mathcal{T}_{\boldsymbol{V}_{[2:4]}}$ conditioned on both the preceding video tokens $\mathcal{T}_{\boldsymbol{V}_{1}}$ and the other conditioning signals introduced in Section~\ref{sec:architecture}.
-As shown in Figure~\ref{fig:AR}, to incorporate the newly added condition $\mathcal{T}_{\boldsymbol{V}_{1}}$, we prepend it to the conditional noisy tokens.
-The fusion strategy for the other conditioning signals remains unchanged, as described in Section~\ref{sec:architecture}.
+The model is trained to generate $\mathcal{T}_{\boldsymbol{V}_{[2:4]}}$ conditioned on both the preceding video tokens $\mathcal{T}_{\boldsymbol{V}_{1}}$ and the other conditioning signals introduced in \cref{sec:architecture}.
+As shown in \cref{fig:AR}, to incorporate the newly added condition $\mathcal{T}_{\boldsymbol{V}_{1}}$, we prepend it to the conditional noisy tokens.
+The fusion strategy for the other conditioning signals remains unchanged, as described in \cref{sec:architecture}.